-460. STUDENT TEACHING IN MUSIC/
+460. STUDENT TEACHING IN MUSIC/ TWFI VF CREDITS

-TWELVE CREDITS

 Prerequisites: Admission to the Teacher Education Program in Music Education; completion of all music and music education courses required for the degree: MUA 203 and MUA 213, minimum GPA of 2.5; and permission of the department.
 The student teaching of music in the public schools under the supervision of a music faculty member.
 This course includes a weekly seminar and conferences with the supervising professor and the cooperating teacher.
 Discussions and criticisms accompany the elementary and/or secondary school observation and teaching.
-A minimum of 12 weeks of directed teaching is required for certification.
+A minimum of 12 weeks of directed teaching is required for certification.Students must comply with all South Carolina State Department of Education requirements before student teaching.
+Those requirements may be obtained from advisors, program directors and education department personnel.
+The State Department website is http://ed.sc.gov.
 Pass/fail grading.
+Offered Fall and Spring Terms.
+Special fee.
+Meets the GEP capstone.